 (a) The webcaster shall provide information on the music recordings in a way that they are displayed to the person receiving the transmission via a specific device, during but not prior to the transmission: Title of the music recording, if possible, title of the album containing the track and name of the performer.

 (b) The transmission of music recordings shall, if technically feasible, be accompanied by the transmission of the information on title and performer as implemented into each music recording by the rights owners.
 This obligation shall apply subject to the conditions pursuant to no. 6.

 The webcaster may not transmit any unauthorised music recordings; those include, without exception, so-called bootlegs (unauthorised concert recordings) and recordings which have not yet been published for webcasting purposes in the country where the webcaster is headquartered.
 The webcaster may not remix or change the music recordings in any other way so that the music recordings transmitted are different to the original recordings.

 The webcaster may not support any devices that enable automatic skipping from one programme channel to another.
 The person receiving a transmission shall, however, have the option to use pause and skip functions.
 The webcaster must determine fixed gaps applying to functions for skipping individual titles or for skipping a time interval in a forward direction which cannot be influenced by individual persons receiving the transmission.
+The skip function must not enable more than six skips to skip individual titles within 60 consecutive minutes of play.
 The webcaster may also offer personalised programmes ("preference functions").
 The preference function shall provide the persons receiving the transmission with the possibility to inform the webcaster of their preferred genres, performers or music recordings.
 The combination of skip and preference functions may not lead to transmissions of recordings by specifically requested performers or albums.
-The combination of unlimited skip functions with preference functions is, however, excluded.
+The combination of unlimited skip functions with preference functions shall be excluded.